pymupdf/PyMuPDF/docs/page.rst

       * New in v1.23.8

-      PDF only.
-Insert text into the specified rectangle.
+      **PDF only:** Insert text into the specified rectangle.
 The method has similarities with methods :meth:`Page.insert_textbox` and :meth:`TextWriter.fill_textbox`, but is **much more powerful**.
 This is achieved by letting a :ref:`Story` object do all the required processing.

       * Parameter `text` may be a string as in the other methods.
 But it will be **interpreted as HTML source** and may therefore also contain HTML language elements -- including styling.
 The `css` parameter may be used to pass in additional styling instructions.